rcarroll901/django-autodoc/README.md

     office = models.ForeignKey(
         Offices,
         on_delete=models.CASCADE,
-        help_text="Primary key of the office to which the complaint was filed.", )
+        help_text="Primary key of the office at which the person works", )
     hiring_date = models.DateField(help_text="Date that the worker was hired")
     has_children = models.BooleanField(